 We follow the Read, Write, Inc Programme to introduce phonics and reading in the early years.
-The children learn how to blend and segment words, and we use this to apply their skills to RWI Ditty Books.
-We always deliver a workshop on early reading skills to parents in the Autumn term.
+The children learn how to blend and segment words very quickly.
+They learn to apply their skills by reading RWI books for their appropriate level that support and develop what they have learnt in their phonic lessons.

 We update our Foundation blog weekly and it has lots of photos and information about everyday life in our unit.
 This has proved very popular with parents and has received thousands of views since we started it in March 2015.
 Please remember to check for updates and add any comments that you would like.
 We love your feedback on the photos we share.

 We pride ourselves on having a very strong, experienced teaching team in Foundation Stage.
 We are always available to talk to parents after school, by telephone, or by appointment.
 Please do not hesitate to contact us with any questions you might have.